sng2c/Template-Reverse/README.md

 This is needed for more faster performance.

+### BOF, EOF

+Template::Reverse exports BOF(Begin of file) and EOF(End of file).
+These are needed for more explicit implementation.
+And you can see them return parts

 ### detect($arr\_ref1, $arr\_ref2)

 Get an array-ref of [Template::Reverse::Part](https://metacpan.org/pod/Template::Reverse::Part) from two array-refs which contains text or object implements as\_string() method.